 Our mission is to uphold the Western Hockey League mission of providing affordable family entertainment in the form of high-caliber, competitive hockey, and to develop our players and staff in a positive professional direction.
-By establishing the Seattle Thunderbirds in this way makes a dynamic contribution to the Greater Seattle community.
-The Thunderbirds are dedicated to developing the players athletic, educational, and professional talents.
+By establishing the Seattle Thunderbirds in this way we make a dynamic contribution to the Greater Seattle community.
+The Thunderbirds are dedicated to developing the players' athletic, educational, and professional talents.

 About the Seattle Thunderbirds